ZeBuntux/Zenaxchropos/README.txt

 Automatic barcode type recognition routine added.
 When a product is saved the type of barcode is calculated using some basic formulas
-* if it contains no numeric characters, is is flagged as CODE128
+* if it contains no numeric characters, it is flagged as CODE128
 * 7 digits with correct checksum - UPC-E
 * 8 digits with correct checksum - EAN-8
 * 12 digits with correct checksum - UPC-A
 * 13 digits with correct checksum - EAN-13
 * 14 digits with correct checksum - GTIN

-Any code above with the incorrect checksum if defined as null, this is is required as some scanners will reject the code.
+Any code above with the incorrect checksum if defined as null, this is required as some scanners will reject the code.
 This is not used for general scanning only when printing reports.
 Drag'n'drop images into chromis for stock records.